Chinaravuru: Transport

 Tenali–Kollur road passes through the village.
 Chinaravuru railway station is situated on the mutual Tenali-Repalle branch line and administered under Guntur railway division of South Central Railway zone.
 The nearest major railway station to the village is Tenali JunctionTenali.
 APSRTC Tenali operates the buses from the Chinnaravuru Bus stand to Tenali Bus stand, Mangalagiri, Vijayawada and many cities like Hyderabad and Visakhapatnam.
 The buses are very frequent to Tenali from the park.

 Education

 Kendriya Vidyalaya, a central government school, was established in the village.

+Schools like Nehru niketan, Sharon, Sri Chaitanya, Bhashyam, Viswa Bharati also have branches here.